maihd/cjson/README.md

 ```

 ## FAQs
-Q. Why another json parser?
+### Why another json parser?
-A. When I first read an article about common mistake of c libraries are do much dynamic allocations and have no custom allocators.
+When I first read an article about common mistake of c libraries are do much dynamic allocations and have no custom allocators.
 So I create this projects to learn to make good library in C.

-Q. You said custom allocators, but I donot find one?
+### You said custom allocators, but I donot find one?
-A. First version there is a custom allocator interface.
-But after the long run, I found the memory of Json was throw away, so dynamic allocators are expensive for that.
+In the first version there is a custom allocator interface.
+But after the long run, I found the memory of Json was throw away at one, so dynamic allocators are expensive for that.
 Now we just given a temporary buffer to parser, and there is a linear allocator in internal.
 So no dynamic allocations.